cotonne/ctf/README.md

 ## Good practices

-Put all users in users.txt and all passwords in passwords.txt
+Put all users in users.txt and all passwords in passwords.txt.
+Use scanners from msfconsole to easily test all posibilities.

 Find CVE